Specialties

-Going through a transition or turning point?
-If you are moving through key changes where identity, choices, behaviours, relationships or roles change.
-Transitions can elicit; - Aspects to complete, learn from, or close - Grief, pain and healing - Retrieving values left behind or formerly abandoned - Clarity about what's emerging - Meeting deeper needs / purpose
+For those navigating a transition or turning point—where identity, choices, behaviours, relationships, or roles are shifting.
+This may involve: - Aspects to complete, learn from, or release. - Grief, pain, and healing. - Retrieving values once abandoned or left behind. - Gaining clarity about what’s emerging. - Meeting deeper needs or purpose.

 Couples Therapy

-It's time to change the stigma around crisis.
-Crisis is not reserved for a few.
-It is our unraveling, pushing us to find something deeper.
+It’s time to change the stigma around crisis.
+Crisis is not reserved for the few— It is our unraveling, pushing us to locate something deeper.
 It's a human initiation we walk through.
-Crisis comes when we go through dark tunnels of the Unknown.
-When what we knew, loved, or relied on falls away.
-When we can't cope.
-When we don't know what to do.
-When we forget who we are or why we are here.
-When we experience an amount of pain that we don't think is possible to handle.
-Crisis can be physical, emotional, existential and/or spiritual.
+Crisis can come when: - We go through dark tunnels of the Unknown - What we knew, loved, or relied on falls away - When we forget who we are or why we are here - When we experience an amount of pain that we don't think is possible to handle - The structures that held us—internally or externally—begin to unravel

-Hello to one of the most challenging, revealing, confusing, and remarkable stretch of years.
-Do you feel forever changing, adapting, while also craving something solid in yourself, in who you are?
-Feel tested often - in small tedious ways, and all-consuming ways?
-We're talking friends, family, decisions, school, creativity, romance, sexuality, direction, passion, risk, confidence, and needing to prove yourself (ultimately to yourself).
-Now's the time to awaken curiosity, character and your own capabilities.
-Also the sense of wonder and possibility.
-If you're wrestling deeper questions going on internally, which reflect strongly who you are or how you want to be.
-It’s important to realise where you draw your power, joy and purpose.
-It’s the time to find out.
+Hello to one of the most challenging, revealing, confusing, and remarkable stretches of life.
+Do you feel like you're constantly changing, adapting—while also craving something solid in yourself, in who you are?
+Do you feel tested—sometimes in small, tedious ways, other times in all-consuming ones?
+We're talking friends, family, decisions, school, creativity, romance, sexuality, direction, passion, risk, confidence —or that pressure to prove yourself (especially to yourself).
+Now is the time to awaken curiosity, character, and your own capabilities—alongside your sense of wonder and possibility.
+If you’re wrestling with deeper questions about who you are or how you want to be — it’s important to realise where you draw your power, joy, and purpose.
+It's the time to find out.

 Nature-Based Therapy